gaetanlop/ML_bestiary/README.md

 * To counter overfitted images, removed duplicates and cleaned images of monsters that does not look like monsters.
 * it seems that if we train the model too much some leakage since the proba increases.

+## Third Training

+Using clean images trained on 128 by 128 pixels.
+Used the complex architecture with a gamma of 30.
+Also I created the neural net without transfer learning.
+Results seems promising because way elss overfitting than before.